Looking to progress and expand your social work best practice?

 The right place

 We are proud of our Ofsted rating of outstanding and we are continuing to develop excellent services and ensure ‘Children are at the centre of Kent County Council’s culture and practice’ (Ofsted 2022.)
 As one of the largest Children’s Social Work Service in the country, we offer a comprehensive learning and development framework in Kent.
 And because one size doesn’t fit all, we offer opportunities that can be tailored to individual, and team needs.

-We can offer a wide variety of work that you’re unlikely to find elsewhere.
+We can offer a wide variety of work that you are unlikely to find elsewhere.
 Kent is a large and diverse county, offering a broad range of opportunities to support children and young people from all backgrounds and circumstances.
 You will be able to work across a range of locations and environments, and to be seconded to or move to other teams.

 We place great importance on professional development that enables you to grow your skills and knowledge to manage a varied caseload.
-There will be new challenges and opportunities with case work and as part of the wider organisation, e.g. developing specialist links with partner agencies and representing Children’s Services in court.
+There will be new challenges and opportunities with case work and as part of the wider organisation, e.g., developing specialist links with partner agencies and representing Children’s Services in court.

-Acting as a role model and mentor to less experienced colleagues, you will contribute to training initiatives.
-And, proactively maintaining your awareness of changes in child development theories, legislation, policies and practices, you will share your knowledge and uphold high standards of social work.
+Acting as a role model and mentor to less experienced colleagues, you will contribute to training initiatives, and, proactively maintaining your awareness of changes in child development theories, legislation, policies and practices, you will share your knowledge and uphold high standards of social work.

-The role requires you to be mobile throughout a wide operational area including travelling around the county of Kent and beyond to transport children and their belongings and be available to do so in an emergency.
+Whilst we foster a hybrid working approach, the role requires you to be mobile throughout a wide operational area including travelling around the county of Kent and beyond to transport children and their belongings and be available to do so in an emergency.